Richard-S16/Richard-S16/README.md

 I have coded in Python and Java, mostly for work, but I wouldn't say I KNOW Python and Java... <br>

 **Would you be willing to learn a new programming language?** <br>
 Absolutely!
-I even think about a few, but for now I'm going to stick with the JS ecosystem. <br>
+I even think about a few(Rust is on my radar), but for now I'm going to stick with the JS ecosystem. <br>

 **Do you like Backend development?** <br>
 Yes, I do.
 Although I find Frontend development to be more enjoyable and rewarding. <br>